 At Friday Pulse we don’t just help clients with employee wellbeing, we also strive to make our own workplace better.
 Like so many of our clients that use our platform, we’ve improved our own employee experience and unlocked greater productivity through tracking our happiness scores.

-The 4-day work week has been in the news a lot lately because it’s becoming an increasingly attractive option.
+The 4-day work week has been in the news a lot lately because it’s becoming an increasingly attractive option to combat low morale.
 And, with a pilot scheme currently being trailed by 30 UK companies to measure the impact on productivity and wellbeing, we can now report on what we’ve experienced:

 • 80% of our people said that they were now more efficient in managing their time